 Kayexalate Side Effects

-Note: This document contains side effect information about sodium polystyrene sulfonate.
-Some of the dosage forms listed on this page may not apply to the brand name Kayexalate.
+Note: This page contains side effects data for the generic drug sodium polystyrene sulfonate.
+It is possible that some of the dosage forms included below may not apply to the brand name Kayexalate.

 For the Consumer

 Applies to sodium polystyrene sulfonate: oral powder for suspension, oral suspension